goldbattle/rm-importer/README.md

 ### Steps before running the `rm-exporter`
 * Enable USB connection in the Storage settings.
 Without the permission the app can't find the tablet;
 * For long exports with large number of files, turn off Sleep Mode in the Battery settings.
-For some reason the local
+For some reason the local export doesn't prevent the tablet from going to sleep.

 ### Building steps
 1. Install [wails v2](https://wails.io/docs/gettingstarted/installation).